MartinKristof/e2e-pw-benefits/README.md

 1. Configuring them in `playwright.config.ts` as `validVoucherCode`
 2. They will be automatically injected via the `validVoucherCode` fixture
 3. Tests like `unhappy-path-invalid-voucher.spec.ts` has hardcoded one
+4. Tests like `unhappy-path-invalid-room-count.spec.ts` has hardcoded one too - could be better

 ## Development